Free tool

 Does the checker place a test call?

-What counts as a phone lead leak?
+What counts as a phone customer path issue?

 Common leaks include plain-text phone numbers on mobile pages, missing phone links on service pages, and call actions buried below the first mobile screen.